Take a deep breath.

 5. Shop locally

 Beat the stress of those Manhattan shopping crowds by supporting neighborhood businesses.
-Park Slope is bustling with boutiques, independent stores and consignment shops (with many of them offering Park Slope Parent member discounts).
+Park Slope is bustling with boutiques, independent stores and consignment shops.
 You'll cut down on travel time while getting to know your neighbors and community amenities.

 It's also a great excuse to get out on a walk, an activity known for its stress busting effects.
 "The rhythm and repetition of walking has a tranquilizing effect on your brain, and it decreases anxiety and improves sleep," says expert Ann Kulze, MD.